Kathmandu Pokhara Tour

 This stupa has a golden Buddha statue.
 The calm surroundings provide peace to all individuals living on this earth.
 It is one of Pokhara’s most beautiful locations because you can view the lake and the mountain from there.

 The city of Pokhara is famous for its stunning natural surroundings.
-It is also famous for all the thrilling experiences it provides.
+It is also renowned for all the thrilling experiences it provides.

 You experience a flying bird-like experience.
 You can paraglide from Sargkot to the Fewa Lake.
 Following a descent on a zip line, Hemja’s bungee leaping gives you freedom.
 You get a freefall experience.

 You may take a helicopter from Pokhara to observe the city from above.
 You go across hills and arrive at the village of Dhampus by heli.
-You should visit Pokhara because it is all about sightseeing and adventure.
+It would help if you visited Pokhara because it is all about sightseeing and adventure.

 Places to visit in Pokhara